codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ```

 You can find a full list of options by running `kcfi images --help`.

-In case you are running a Kubernetes cluster that has internet access, note that Codefresh platform images are not public and can be obtained by using `sa.json` file provided by support.
+Even if you are running a Kubernetes cluster that has outgoing access to the public Internet, note that Codefresh platform images are not public and can be obtained by using `sa.json` file provided by Codefresh support personnel.

 Use the flag `--codefresh-registry-secret` to pass the path to the file `sa.json`.

 ### Step 3 -- TLS Certificates (Optional)

-It is highly recommended to use TLS certificates for secured installation.
+It is highly recommended to use TLS certificates for a secured installation.
 In the `config.yaml` file set `tls.selfSigned=false` and place both `ssl.crt` and `private.key` into certs/ directory.

 >Note: Any valid TLS certificate will work, i.e. certificates from lets-encrypt or a Corporate Signed certificate.